tjsimmons/ipcatcher/README.md

 Optionally, create a local_config.py inside ipcatcher to modify the default settings (note: this is recommended. put a db in /data, etc)

 # ROADMAP
-Rename production.py to create_db.py

-Update Dockerfile for ipcatcher to run create_db.py on build

-Update project to reflect status as a series of small web apps (i.e., rename repo to wreck.haus)
+1. Update project to reflect status as a series of small web apps (i.e., rename repo to wreck.haus)

-Extract out nginx in a way that more apps can be added easily (such as secretsanta)
+1. Extract out nginx in a way that more apps can be added easily (such as secretsanta)

-Update Vagrantfile to install docker-engine and compose on provision
+1. Update Vagrantfile to install docker-engine and compose on provision

-Move away from sqlite to postgres
+1. Move away from sqlite to postgres

-Create postgres container and share a volume between services
+1. Create postgres container and share a volume between services

-Create a master project that abstracts out nginx, because this will eventually house more apps/services
+1. Create a master project that abstracts out nginx, because this will eventually house more apps/services